|

 only worked during the more temperate seasons of the year.

-This mine Produces a light to medium Blue Turquoise, and
+This mine Produces a light to medium Blue Turquoise, and the

-or brown host rock.
+host rock.

 |